Prostate cancer is the most common malignant tumor in males. It is more common as we age, but the age of the onset is highly variable.

 3) Difficulty stopping or starting urination

 This is also an essential sign of prostate enlargement.
 As noted above, the enlarged prostate is wrapped around the urethra.
 As it grows, the prostate gland presses upon the urethra and causes partial obstruction.
-This is also known as bladder outlet obstruction, and it is often not severe.
+This is bladder outlet obstruction, and it is often not severe.
 However, it affects the quality of life and becomes bothering and quite annoying.

 These symptoms can be summarized in a few words: patients have urinary difficulties as perceived in their urinary flow.
 This is a very important sign of prostate enlargement, which can be BPH or prostate cancer.